-You could try this using your freezer but there's a lot of potential for messiness that is more easily contained outdoors.
+You could try this using your freezer but there's a lot of potential for messiness that is more easily dealt with outdoors.

 Carefully pick one of the still liquid ones up and either tap the side sharply, tilt upside down or shake it gently.
 If you're lucky and it is supercooled you will see the liquid water turn to ice starting within a matter of seconds and spreading throughout the bottle.

-Another variation is to very carefully unscrew the top from the bottle and pour it onto a very cold hard surface (should be lots around if you're outdoors!).
-This time if you're lucky, you will make a mound of ice as the water comes out liquid but almost immediately freezes as it hits the already frozen surface, make sure there is already a small piece of ice that you're pouring it onto.
+Another variation is to very carefully unscrew the top from the bottle and pour it onto a very cold hard surface with a small piece of ice on it as a "seed" to start the ice formation off.
+This time if you're lucky, you will make a mound of ice as the water comes out liquid but almost immediately freezes as it hits the already frozen surface, make sure of that small piece of seed ice to start with.

 Ok, I admit this one didn't turn out to be that much fun when I tried it, but it did work and can lead to some useful practice calculations (assuming you consider calculation practice to be useful).
 I have seen reference to it elsewhere sometimes accompanied by misleading pictures, see the calculations for how you can tell this.